 Being a practicing Christian all my life and dedicated to the practice of painting (writing) icons.
 One cannot help but make some startling observations and deductions.
-I would like to share some of the conclusions I have made while reading Biblical text, going to liturgy, and praying with as well as painting icons.
+I would like to share some of the conclusions I have made while reading Biblical text, participating in liturgy, and praying with as well as painting icons.

 Let me begin with a the misunderstood Adam and Eve story: it is interpreted too often with Eve as being created second to Adam and responsible for original sin, which

-of course became all women’s greatest sin, causing men to be tempted by sexual sin.
+of course became all women’s greatest sin, causing men to think women are responsible somehow for the why of men’s temptation.
 How do you go from eating fruit to sexual sin?
 How is it that for generations women hold the fault, not the men for acting on the “sin”.
 In 1 Corinthians 14:34 : “Women should remain silent in the churches.
 They are not allowed to speak…”, the new testament continues with verses that ultimately prohibit them from serving in positions of authority, the like of which has effected every women’s place in society.
 In actuality, beginning as early as the fourth century the dominant Christian leaders, all men, twisted and distorted Holy Scriptures to thwart the ascendant positions for women within the religious hierarchy and in christian societies in general.

 Miller Art and Icon

-Some might ask, why would I care about such details.
+Some might ask, why care about this.
 If you are an iconographer you are supposed to transcribe the Bible word for word and uphold the theological doctrines which the church maintains.
 The problem for me is my thinking mind.
 The Virgin Mother Mary being portrayed as the perfected obedient servant and silent mother has been a hindrance to the development of women, their activities and their voice in the Christian church institution.

 World leaders have recently published a statement that declares: “The justification of discrimination against women and girls on grounds of religion or tradition, as if it were prescribed by a Higher Authority, is unacceptable.”
 It is time for the church “fathers” to draft a similar statement.